UKHomeOffice/landlords-checking-service/README.md

 # Landlord's Checking Service (LCS)

-Landlord's Checking Service (LCS) - In this form Users (Landlords) will use this service to request the Home Office to check a tenants or prospective tenant has rights to rent.
+Landlord's Checking Service (LCS) - In this form Users (Landlords) will use this service to request the Home Office to check a tenant or prospective tenant has the right to rent.

 ## Description